datumorphism/datumorphism.github.io/content/wiki/tools/cookiecutter.md

     link: "https://github.com/drivendata/cookiecutter-data-science"
   - name: "cookiecutter. cookiecutter/cookiecutter: A command-line utility that creates projects from cookiecutters (project templates), e.g. Python package projects, VueJS projects.
 In: GitHub [Internet]. [cited 27 Aug 2021].
 Available: https://github.com/cookiecutter/cookiecutter"
     link: "https://github.com/cookiecutter/cookiecutter"
+links:
+  - wiki/tools/documentation.md
 weight: 7
 ---

+[Cookiecutter](https://github.com/cookiecutter/cookiecutter) is a good tool to setup a scaffold for a data science project. [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) is a very good template to use.

+If some specific (internal) packages are needed for almost every package, fork [cookiecutter-data-science](https://github.com/drivendata/cookiecutter-data-science) and make some changes for future use.
+For example, one might use {{< c "wiki/tools/documentation.md" "mkdocs" >}} instead of {{< c "wiki/tools/documentation.md" "sphinx" >}}.
+Swap out sphinx for mkdocs if needed.